izivkov/gshock_api/README.rst

    python3 src/examples/api_tests.py [--multi-watch]

-The optional **`--multi-watch`** forces the library to scan for watches every time it tries to connect to a watch.
+The optional **`--multi-watch`** parameter forces the library to scan for watches every time it tries to connect to a watch.
 If not provided, the library will try to connect to the last connected watch only.
 If you have multiple watches, you should use this parameter.